Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * The **S parameter** defines the mode.
 Modes 2 and 3 are supported in RRF 3.01 and later.
 Modes 4 and 6 are supported in RRF 3.4 and later.
 Mode 5 is supported in RRF 3.6 and later.
 Mode 7 is supported by RRF 3.6 and later on some boards.
 * In RRF 3.1 and later for Duet 3, the auxiliary serial port remains disabled until a M575 P1 command is received.
 This is to allow the IO_0 port to be used for other purposes.
 In RRF 3.2 and later on all boards, the auxilliary serial port(s) remain disabled until enabled using M575.
 * In RRF 3.6.0 and later, the USB port can now be switched into PanelDue mode using M575.
+* Details of the CRC calculation are outlined in the [Gcode Structure](/User_manual/Reference/Gcodes#crc) section above

 #### PanelDue mode vs Raw mode